Introduction

 Dr. Samuel Renihan (00:37)

-There’s a very good quotation that I want to share from John Norton, one of my favorite theologians.
-He was in the colonies in the 17th century and said: “What measure of preparatory work is necessary to conversion?
-As the greatest measure has no necessary connection with salvation, so the least measure puts the soul into a preparatory capacity to the receiving of Christ.”
+There’s a very good quotation that I want to share from John Norton, who’s one of my favorite theologians.
+He was in the colonies in the 17th century.
+He was a teacher in a Congregationalist church in Boston, and he said this.
+John Norton said, “What measure—so we’re talking how much—what measure of preparatory work is necessary to conversion?
+Answer: As the greatest measure has no necessary connection with salvation, so the least measure puts the soul into a preparatory capacity to the receiving of Christ.
+There is not the like degree of humiliation in all those that are converted.
+For some feel a greater measure of trouble, others a lesser—but all that are truly converted are truly humbled.”

 Pastor Jim Butler (02:45)